IgniteUI/igniteui-docfx/en/components/select.md

         {{item.text}} ( {{item.count}} )
     </igx-select-item>
 </igx-select>
 ```
-To see `text` property in action with a bit more complicated item template, check the below grouping sample [Select with Groups](#grouped-select).
+To see the `text` property in action with a bit more sophisticated item templates, check the grouping sample below [Select with Groups](#grouped-select).

 #### Input Properties

-The Select supports the following directives applicable to the [Input Group](input_group.md):
+The Select component supports the following directives applicable to the [Input Group](input_group.md):

 - `igxLabel` - No need to set the `for` property, as linking with the Select input is handled automatically via `aria-labelledby`.
 - `igx-prefix`/`igxPrefix`